RockefellerArchiveCenter/bits_and_bytes/_posts/2019-10-17-ux-design-for-archival-discovery.md

 ## Values-driven work

 I want to (as always) ground this work in our project values, namely the [Project Electron Values](https://projectelectron.rockarch.org/project-values/) which call for us to “place users at the center of the design process,” and our [Principles For Archival Access](https://projectelectron.rockarch.org/archival-access-values/).
-At this stage in our work, I particularly want to emphasize the principle that access be **Generative**:
+At this stage in our work, I particularly want to emphasize our principle that access be **Generative**:

 “Support multiple pathways into and through description and records including people, organizations, and subjects.
 Support multiple modes of inquiry including machines, humans and machine-assisted humans.
 Encourage and reward curiosity.”